turingschool/backend-curriculum-site/module4/slides/organizing_an_express_app.md

 ---

-# Creating a Secret Model
+# Creating a Paper Model

 With a partner see if you can extract methods to create a Paper model.